-- Hardin County has the largest overall population at 110,958 residents, and makes up 44% of the ADD's population - Nelson County has the 2nd largest overall population at 46,233 residents, and makes up 18.5% of the ADD's population - Lincoln Trail ADD is comprised of 88% White, 7% African American, 3% Hispanic, and 1% Asian/Pacific Islander - All 8 counties had positive growth since the 2000 Census
+- Hardin County has the largest overall population with 111,607 residents, and makes up 39.4% of the ADD's population. - Nelson County has the second largest overall population at 47,028 residents and makes up 16.6% of the ADD's population. - Lincoln Trail ADD is comprised of 88% White, 7% African American, 3% Hispanic, and 1% Asian/Pacific Islander. - All 8 counties have experienced population growth since the 2000 census.

-CHAPTER 5: MULTIMODAL CONTACTS

-Multimodal Transportation
+Chapter 5 : Multimodal Contracts